Skip to main content

 Remote MCP servers are hosted outside of your environment, and MCPX can connect to them over HTTP or SSE.

-You just need to provide the server name, type, and URL in your mcp.json configuration.
+You just need to provide the server name and URL when adding these servers in the MCPX Control Plane

 1

-Add each remote MCP server to your configuration with its name, type, and URL.
+Add each remote MCP server to your configuration with its name and URL.

 {